This Doctor Spread False Information About COVID. She Still Kept Her Medical License

 In the absence of oversight, doctors such as Gold have been able to spread misinformation with impunity.
 Imran Ahmed, chief executive of the Center for Countering Digital Hate, which tracks vaccine misinformation online, says that even though the number of doctors involved in spreading this sort of bad information is tiny, they're having an outsized influence.
 Other people in the anti-vaccine movement promote their posts "because they have the 'Dr.' before their name and they appear to understand what they're talking about."

 Ahmed says that having a medical degree may also be helping these doctors skirt social media bans on coronavirus misinformation.
-"We will find that social media companies will hide behind any excuse that they can to leave up [posts from] those people spreading misinformation, and one of the excuses they use is citing their medical credentials," Ahmed says.
+"We will find that social media companies will hide behind any excuse that they can to leave up [the profiles of] those people spreading misinformation, and one of the excuses they use is citing their medical credentials," Ahmed says.

 A few doctors with bad information have been given big megaphones

-In fact, while other promoters of bad information saw their Twitter profiles suspended this summer, Gold has seen her followers swell to more than 300,000.
+In fact, while other promoters of bad information saw their Twitter profiles suspended this summer, Gold's followers swelled to more than 300,000.
 And it's not just happening via social media: Doctors who discourage vaccination have found regular spots on conservative radio and TV talk shows and on cable networks.
 Among the most prominent promoters of this brand of false information is former Trump strategist Steve Bannon, who regularly interviews a small, rotating cast of these physicians on his talk show.

 The misinformation — which usually involves inflating the risks of vaccines and offering the false promise of alternative therapies — is coming as cases of COVID-19 surge nationwide, mainly in areas with low rates of vaccination.
 Other doctors working in those places are understandably frustrated.